Structure Learning Assistant (SLA) Facilitator

 - Maintain accurate records of graded lab materials to provide course grade to instructors of the Math 101 course.

-- Uphold the University’s and Academic Support Programs’ Code of Conduct.
+- Uphold the University’s and Academic Support Centers’ Code of Conduct.

 - Maintain appropriate correspondence with students regarding session information.